This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I chose Birmingham because it’s the biggest city in the state, and it’s the easiest to get to by plane.
 Plus it has the Civil Rights National Monument, all centered around Kelly Ingram Park, where so many people risked their lives and safety to have the rights that they were entitled to as Americans.
 Every American should visit Birmingham, Alabama.

 Another city every American should visit is Philadelphia.
 The Declaration of Independence and the Constitution were both written here.
 Ben Franklin is the town’s most famous son, even though he wasn’t born there.
 No AMERICA trip is complete without a stop in Philly.
 Also if you love Very Serious Sports Fans, this is the town for you.
+As a Braves fan I am trolling Philly by posting this mural of former Philly mayor Frank Rizzo to represent the city because he is VERY controversial.

 Because I live in New York, I went to Philadelphia as a short trip over Labor Day weekend by bus.
 I’ve heard rumors that Philadelphia has an airport, but I don’t believe them.
 Labor Day is an excellent time to visit Philly because everyone leaves for the beach, so you’ll kind of have the city to yourself.
 Also, the weather will be lovely.